PBorocz/typst_infomap/README.md

 ## Background

-"Information Mapping®" is a structured writing methodology that recognises that the majority of writing for professional purposes fall into one of size information _types_:
+"Information Mapping®" is a structured writing methodology that recognises that the majority of writing for professional purposes fall into one of six information _types_:

 | Type          | Description                               |
 |---------------|-------------------------------------------|